2023年11月10日 (金) 12:00 am – 11:59 pm

 Note: Please register for the Annual Conference in order to attend this event.
 While it takes place on the same day as the Members Forum, you do not need to be a USJC member in order to attend.

-Bridget M. Weiss, Partner at Arnold & Porter
+Sarah Constantine, Partner at Arnold & Porter

 Joshua Morey, President of J.Morey Company, Inc.